Get all information you need to make a successful and stress-free move across the ditch.

 Your new licence will be posted to you.
 You will be provided with a temporary paper licence to drive or ride with until your new card arrives.

 What happens to your New Zealand licence?
 Your NZ licence will be photocopied and returned to you.
 Once you have a NSW licence, it becomes the licence of authority for you to drive or ride on NSW roads.
 As you can only hold one licence at a time in Australia by law, the details of your NZ licence will be recorded in our system.
-Your NZ licence is no longer recognised and has no authority while you hold a NSW licence.
+Your NZ licence is no longer recognised, and you have no authority while you hold an NSW licence.

 You must be 18 years of age to apply for a licence in Victoria.
 No age exemptions apply.